 What is Rice with Beans

 For the longest time, I thought that Rice with Beans, or Arroz con Habichuelas, was the product of Colonizers creating their dishes with the ingredients available on the island.
 But, I do not think that is the case for many of the rice dishes on the Puerto Rican menu.
 Recently I came across a social post on Instagram about Jollof.
 Then, I immediately realized the roots of rice dishes in Puerto Rico.
-JOLLOF is a West African dish made of rice, spices, and on occasion, meats.
+Jollof is a West African dish made of rice, spices, and on occasion, meats.
 Tomatoes, ginger, cinnamon, and curries are vital ingredients used to make this dish, ingredients we do not use in Puerto Rican culture, yet the process is very similar.

 What gives Arroz con Habichuelas it's beautiful color?